Samxzeng2019/CapstoneProject/README.md

 - post:movies

 ### Tests and authentication:
-Test cases are included in the postman test collect with respective latest jwt token included for testing.
+Test cases are included in the postman test collection with the latest jwt token included for each role to test the api.
-Run the whole collection in sequence will simulate all the errors and successes from the endpoints.
+Run the whole collection ```Capstone Project.postman_collection.json``` in sequence will simulate all the errors and successes from the endpoints.

 If the jwt token expires upon reviewing, one can use these credentials below to authenticate and get the updated jwt respectively: